Los Angeles Whistleblower Lawyer

 Qui Tam Cases in Los Angeles

 At Mathew & George, we have years of experience representing whistleblowers – including those involved in Qui Tam cases.
 When someone exposes misconduct by a company or other business entity against the federal government, he/she may bring a Qui Tam lawsuit to collect a portion of the amount recovered by the federal government.
 This portion of the recovery acts as a reward to the whistleblower for bringing the action, and incentivizes people to come forward against wrongdoing.
-Mathew & George can represent whistleblowers when claiming their portion of the recovery.
+The LA employment lawyers at Mathew & George can represent whistleblowers when claiming their portion of the recovery.

 “Retaliation” defines any negative actions an employer may take in response to an employee’s reports made in good faith.
 Whistleblower retaliation covers a broad spectrum, but common examples include: